Airstrike hits Ukraine maternity hospital, 17 reported hurt

 Associated Press

-The ground shook more than a mile away when a series of blasts slammed into the Mariupol complex, blowing out windows and ripping away much of the front of one building.
+The ground shook more than a mile away when the Mariupol complex was hit by a series of blasts that blew out windows and ripped away much of the front of one building.
 Police and soldiers rushed to scene to evacuate victims, carrying out a heavily pregnant and bleeding woman on a stretcher.

 Another woman wailed as she clutched her child.
-In the courtyard, mangled cars burned, and a blast crater went at least two stories deep.
+In the courtyard, mangled cars burned, and a blast crater extended at least two stories deep.

+“Today Russia committed a huge crime,” said Volodymir Nikulin, a top regional police official, standing in the wreckage.
+“It is a war crime without any justification.”

 President Volodymyr Zelenskyy wrote on Twitter that there were “people, children under the wreckage” and called the strike an “atrocity.”
 Video shared by Zelenskyy showed cheerfully painted hallways strewn with twisted metal.